magento/merchdocs/src/customers/account-dashboard-reward-points.md

 The available points discount is applied to the subtotal.

 {:.bs-callout-info}
-If the available balance is greater than the order grand total, an additional payment methods is not required.
+If the available balance is greater than the order grand total, an additional payment method is not required.

 |Field|Description|
 |--- |--- |